minhton211/autogluon-mlops-practice/README.md

 ```--active``` prevents uv from creating a default .venv when you use a custom virtual environment name.

+### 3. Pre-commit hook configuration

+In the pre-commit, we will do 3 things:
+- Detect potentially leaked passwords using `detect-secrets`
+- Correct formatting mistakes in python code using `black`
+- Run `pytest`

+#### Configure detect-secrets
+1. Create secret baseline
+    ```bash
+    detect-secrets scan > .secrets.baseline
+    ```
+    Run the command above to produce a `.secrets.baseline` file that lists all secrets detected in the repository’s current state.
+Add and commit this file so you can track newly detected secrets against that baseline.
+Note that `detect-secrets` only compares the current findings to the baseline, it does not search the repository’s commit history for previously leaked secrets.
+For details on managing the baseline, see the project docs: [link](https://github.com/Yelp/detect-secrets).

+1. Pytest

+    I’ll add more tests over time to improve code quality.
+One **note**: if the repository contains no tests, running pytest in CI can produce a non-zero exit (i.e., a failing run), which will cause a `GitHub Actions` job that runs `pytest` on push to be marked as failed.

 ---

 ## Current limitations